MerginMaps/docs/README.md

  - Double check that [staging deployment](https://dev.merginmaps.com/docs) is what you want
  - Create [Docs Release](https://github.com/MerginMaps/docs/releases)
  - Ask sys-admin to manually deploy REDIRECTS to njinx
- - Check that [live](https://merginmaps.com/docs) is what you want and announce the news on Slack
+ - Check that [live](https://merginmaps.com/docs) is what you want and announce the news on the community

 ## Dynamic server (for local development)